Approximate Inference Turns Deep Networks into Gaussian Processes: Discussion and Future Work

 \subsection{Tuning the Hyperparameters of a DNN Using the GP Marginal Likelihood}

 In this section, we demonstrate the tuning of DNN hyperparameters by using the GP marginal likelihood on a real and synthetic regression dataset.
-In the deep-learning literature, this is usually done by analyzing loss on the validation set.
-Our goal is to demonstrate that with DNN2GP we can do this by simply computing marginal likelihoods on the \emph{training} set alone.
+In the deep-learning literature, this is usually done using cross-validation.
+Our goal is to demonstrate that with DNN2GP we can do this by simply computing the marginal likelihood on the \emph{training} set.

-We generate a synthetic regression dataset ($N=100$) with 1 dimensional inputs and a scalar output (see Fig.~\ref{fig:mlh}) where there are a few data points around $x=0$ but plenty away from it.
-We fit the data by using a neural network with single hidden layer of 20 units and $\tanh$-nonlinearity.
+We generate a synthetic regression dataset ($N=100$; see Fig.~\ref{fig:mlh}) where there are a few data points around $x=0$ but plenty away from it.
+We fit the data by using a neural network with single hidden layer of 20 units and $\tanh$ nonlinearity.
 Our goal is to tune the regularization parameter $\delta$ to trade-off underfitting vs overfitting.
-Fig.~\ref{fig:mlh_conv_lap} and \ref{fig:mlh_conv_vi} show the train log marginal-likelihood obtained with the GP obtained by DNN2GP, alongwith the test and train mean-square error (MSE) obtained using a point estimate.
+Fig.~\ref{fig:mlh_conv_lap} and \ref{fig:mlh_conv_vi} show the train log marginal-likelihood obtained with the GP obtained by DNN2GP, along with the test and train mean-square error (MSE) obtained using a point estimate.
 Black stars indicate the hyperparameters chosen by using the test loss and log marginal likelihood, respectively.
 We clearly see that the train marginal-likelihood chooses hyperparameters that give low test error.
 The train MSE on the other hand overfits as $\delta$ is reduced.

 Next, we discuss results for a real dataset: UCI Red Wine Quality ($N=1599$) with an input-dimensionality of 12 and a scalar output.
-We use an MLP with 2 hidden layers 20 units each and tanh transfer function.
-We consider tuning the following hyperparameters: the regularization parameter $\delta$, the noise-variance $\sigma$, and the DNN width.
-The last parameters is a discrete parameter.
-We use Laplace approximation and tune one parameter at a time while keeping the others fixed (we use $ \delta=30, \sigma = 0.64,$ and $\sigma=0.64$, $\delta=3$).
-Similarly to the synthetic data case, the train marginal-likelihood selects hyperparameters than give low test error.
+We use an MLP with 2 hidden layers 20 units each and $\tanh$ transfer function.
+We consider tuning the regularizer $\delta$, the noise-variance $\sigma$, and the DNN width.
+We use the Laplace approximation and tune one parameter at a time while keeping the others fixed (we use respectively $\sigma = 0.64$, $\delta=30$ and $\sigma=0.64$, $\delta=3$, $1$ hidden layer).
+Similarly to the synthetic data case, the train marginal-likelihood selects hyperparameters that give low test error.
 These experiments show that the DNN2GP framework can be useful to tune DNN hyperparameters, although this needs to be confirmed for larger networks than we used here.